civiform/civiform/.github/pull_request_template.md

 - [ ] Created unit and/or browser tests which fail without the change (if possible)
 - [ ] Performed manual testing (Chrome and Firefox if it includes front-end changes)
 - [ ] Extended the README / documentation, if necessary.
 For user-facing features, consider updating [the user docs](https://github.com/civiform/docs).
 For "under-the-hood" changes or things more relevant to developers, consider updating [the dev wiki](https://github.com/civiform/civiform/wiki).
+- [ ] Ensured PII wasn't added to any new logs, unless it was guarded by `isDevOrStaging`

 #### Database evolutions